Tattoo Apprenticeships: How to Get One and Why You Need It

-In order to become a tattoo artist, an apprenticeship is one of the first steps you must take to start your career.
-Doing a formal apprenticeship is like enrolling in a trade school: You do it for the skills and knowledge you will acquire, for the connections you'll make, as a step towards certification, and for your professional résumé.
+In order to become a tattoo artist, an apprenticeship is one of the first steps you must take.
+Doing a formal apprenticeship is like enrolling in a trade school—you do it for the skills and knowledge you will acquire, for the connections you'll make, as a step towards certification, and for your professional résumé.

 Do I Really Need to Be an Apprentice?